nuwuxian/rl_adv_valuediff/README.md

   - Run ```python generate_activations.py --env <env_id> --opp_path <path-to-the-opponent-model> --vic_path <path-to-the-victim-model> --norm_path <path-to-the-opponent-observation-normalizations> --opp_type <type-of-the-opponent> --out_dir <output folder>``` to collect the victim activations when playing against different opponents.

   - To generate the t-SNE visualization results, run ```python plot_tsne.py --dir <path-to-victim-activations> --output_dir <output-folder>```.
 To generate the GMM visualization results, run ```python plot_gmm.py --dir <path-to-victim-activations> --output_dir <output-folder>```.

+## More results on MuJoCo games:
+Here, we also compare our attack with the newly exisiting attack which is published in USENIX Security 2021.
+For more information, please refer to the doc ```https://tinyurl.com/v8vdkhs```.

 # Reproducing the results on the StarCraft II Game: